-Less than one percent.

-(1) Except as otherwise indicated below, the persons named in the table (and their spouses, if applicable) have sole voting and investment power with respect to all shares of Class A Common Stock or Class B Common Stock, as the case may be, owned by them.
-This table includes shares for Class A Common Stock subject to currently exercisable options, or options exercisable within 60 days of January 4, 2008, granted by the Company under certain stock option plans, for the following directors, nominee for director and Named Executive Officers: Ms. Avril-4,000; Mr. Brown-0; Mr. Chandler-60,000; Mr. Dempsey-28,000; Mr. Edwards-0; Mr. Emkes-0; Mr. Finn-0; Mr. Fischer-0; Mr. Gasser-331,000; Mr. Gunsett-
+- Less than one percent. - (1) Except as otherwise indicated below, the persons named in the table (and their spouses, if applicable) have sole voting and investment power with respect to all shares of Class A Common Stock or Class B Common Stock, as the case may be, owned by them.
+This table includes shares for Class A Common Stock subject to currently exercisable options, or options exercisable within 60 days of December 26, 2008, granted by the Company under certain stock option plans, for the following directors and Named Executive Officers: Ms. Avril 4,000; Mr. Brown 0; Mr. Dempsey 28,000; Mr. Edwards 0; Mr. Emkes 0; Mr. Finn 0; Mr. Fischer 0; Mr. Gasser 281,000; Mr. Gunsett 24,000; Ms. Hook 8,000; Mr. Huml 0; Mr. Martz 33,136; Mr. Norton 8,000; and Mr. Patton 0. - (2) This table includes restricted shares of Class A Common Stock which have been awarded to directors under the Company's 2005 Outside Directors Equity Award Plan, including shares the receipt of which has been deferred at the director's election under the terms of the Directors Deferred Compensation Plan.
+If deferral is elected, restricted shares are issued to the trustee of a rabbi trust established in connection with the Directors Deferred Compensation Plan.
+The total number of restricted shares of Class A Common Stock which have been deferred by each director as of December 26, 2008, is as follows: Ms. Avril - 3,468 shares; Mr. Dempsey - 3,468 shares; Mr. Edwards - 3,468 shares; Mr. Emkes - 958 shares; Mr. Finn - 958 shares; Mr. Gunsett - 3,468 shares; Ms. Hook - 3,468 shares; Mr. Norton - 3,468 shares.

-- 24,000; Ms. Hook-8,000; Mr. Huml-22,981; Mr. Martz-43,136; Mr. Norton-12,000; Mr. Patton-0; and Mr. Sparks-40,000. - (2) This table does include restricted shares of Class A Common Stock which have been awarded to a director under the Company's 2005 Outside Directors Equity Award Plan, the receipt of which has been deferred at the election of such director, generally until the termination of such director's Board membership, under the terms of the directors deferred compensation plan.
-If deferral is elected, restricted shares are issued to the trustee of a rabbi trust established in connection with the directors deferred compensation plan.
-The total number of restricted shares of Class A Common Stock which have been deferred by each director as of January 4, 2008, is as follows: Ms. Avril-2,510 shares; Mr. Chandler-2,510 shares; Mr. Dempsey-2,510 shares; Mr. Edwards-2,510 shares; Mr. Emkes-0 shares; Mr. Finn-0 shares; Mr. Gunsett-2,510 shares; Ms. Hook-2,510 shares; Mr. Norton-2,510 shares; and Mr. Sparks-804 shares. - (3) Includes shares of Class A Common Stock held (A) individually by Mr. Dempsey (4,258 shares), and (B) by Mr. Dempsey as trustee of various family trusts (4,698 shares) and Mr. Dempsey's unexercised stock options as set forth in footnote (1). - (4) Includes shares of Class B Common Stock held (A) individually by Mr. Dempsey, including shares held in his grantor retained annuity trust (1,013,680 shares), (B) by Mr. Dempsey as trustee of a charitable lead annuity trust and as trustee of various Dempsey family trusts, including the trusts identified in the prior table as the Marquis Trust, Patricia M. Dempsey Trust, Family Trust for the benefit of Mary T. McAlpin, Hyatts Trust and Nob Hill Trust (10,963,668 shares), and (C) by Mr. Dempsey as president of a charitable foundation (525,140).
-Also includes shares held by a family trust (2,474 shares) of which Mr. Dempsey's spouse is the trustee.
-Mr. Dempsey disclaims beneficial ownership of the shares held by this family trust.
+- (3) Includes shares of Class A Common Stock (A) held individually by Mr. Dempsey and as trustee under his revocable and grantor retained annuity trusts (5,216 shares), (B) held by Mr. Dempsey as trustee of various family trusts (4,698 shares), and (C) which may be acquired upon Mr. Dempsey's exercise of the stock options as set forth in footnote (1) of this table. - (4) Includes shares of Class B Common Stock held (A) individually by Mr. Dempsey and as trustee under his revocable and grantor retained annuity trusts (1,013,300 shares), (B) by Mr. Dempsey as trustee of a charitable lead annuity trust and as trustee of various Dempsey family trusts, including the trusts identified in the prior table as the Marquis Trust, Patricia M. Dempsey Trust, Family Trust for the benefit of Mary T. McAlpin, Hyatts Trust and Nob Hill Trust (10,963,668 shares), and (C) by Mr. Dempsey as president of a charitable foundation (525,140 shares).
+Also includes shares held by a family trust (2,854 shares) of which Mr. Dempsey's spouse is the trustee.
+Mr. Dempsey disclaims beneficial ownership of the shares held by this family trust. - (5) Includes shares held by Ms. Hook as trustee under her revocable and grantor retained annuity trusts.